QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Hamiltonian graph

-An hamiltonian graph is a connected graph where every vertex is traversed exactly once in a (hamiltonian) path or cycle.
+A Hamiltonian graph is a connected graph where every vertex is traversed exactly once in a (Hamiltonian) path or cycle.

-📚 If there is an hamiltonian path but no hamiltonian cycle, the graph is said to be semi-hamiltonian.
+📚 If there is a Hamiltonian path but no Hamiltonian cycle, the graph is said to be semi-hamiltonian.

 **Algorithm**